Indianapolis 500 Materials at The Henry Ford

 The fourth annual Indianapolis 500 took place on May 30, 1914.
 French driver Rene Thomas, with riding mechanic Robert Laly, took the checkered flag in a French-built Delage.
 Thomas set a new average race speed record of 82.47 miles per hour.
 In fact, Europe dominated the 1914 race.
 French and Belgian drivers finished in five of the top six places.

 Henry Ford poses in the Barber-Warnock Special at the 1924 Indianapolis 500.
 Familiar faces stand behind him, including Louis Chevrolet (with thick moustache), Barney Oldfield (with cigar) and Edsel Ford (in plaid overcoat).
-The special was powered by a Frontenac Ford -- a Model T engine with overhead valve cylinder heads.
+The special was powered by a Frontenac Ford -- a Model T engine with overhead valves in the cylinder head.
 Car #27 finished the race in 17th place.

 Official Program of the Indianapolis Motor Speedway 15th International Sweepstakes 500 Mile Race, May 30, 1927